ledsoft/spring-jwt-eclipselink/README.md

 - JUnit Jupiter 5
 - JSR 380 Validation API

-The project uses Maven 3.x and is built using Java 10.
+The project uses Maven 3.x and is built using Java 10 (but no Java 10-specific features are used, so it should be fairly easy to use it with Java 8 as well).

+## Implementation Notes

+- `JwtAuthorizationFilter` has to handle exceptions by itself because it is called before the request is passed to the dispatcher servlet.
+Thus, exception handlers cannot be called.
+For this reason, `JwtAuthorizationFilter` writes error info directly into response body and stops the filter chain processing.

+- The demo currently uses PostgreSQL as its main database, but switching to another database is a matter of editing `pom.xml` and `application.properties`.